SegAnyPET: Universal Promptable Segmentation from Positron Emission Tomography Images: Introduction

-To bridge this gap, we collect and construct a large-scale PET dataset named \textbf{PETS-5k} with voxel-level multi-organ annotation.
+To overcome this challenge, we collect and construct a large-scale PET segmentation dataset named \textbf{PETS-5k}.
 The dataset consists of 5,731 three-dimensional whole-body PET images, encompassing over 1.3M 2D images, which is the largest PET dataset to date.
 Based on the empirical analysis, we found that existing foundation models show poor generalization performance on PET images.
-To enable universal promptable segmentation from PET images, we present \textbf{SegAnyPET}, a modality-specific foundation model that can be efficiently and robustly adapted for universal promptable segmentation from PET images.
-Other than the original 2D architecture of SAM, SegAnyPET utilizes a 3D architecture to fully utilize the inter-slice context information of 3D PET volumes.
+To enable universal promptable segmentation from PET images, we propose \textbf{SegAnyPET}, a modality-specific foundation model that can be efficiently and robustly adapted to segment anything from PET images.
+Other than the original 2D architecture of SAM, we reformulate a 3D architecture to fully utilize the inter-slice context information of 3D PET images.
 To issue the challenge of discrepant annotation quality, we adopt a cross prompting confident learning (CPCL) strategy with an uncertainty-guided self-rectification process to efficiently learn from dataset with varying annotation quality for model training.
 The strategy does not require network modification and can be easily adapted to other promptable foundation models.
 Extensive experiments demonstrate that SegAnyPET can correctly segment both seen and unseen targets using only one or few prompt points and outperform state-of-the-art foundation models and task-specific fully supervised models by a large margin, underpinning its general-purpose segmentation ability.
 Our contribution can be summarized as follows:

-\begin{itemize} \item The up-to-date largest 3D PET segmentation dataset \textbf{PETS-5k}, with 5,731 three-dimensional PET images, encompassing over 1.3M 2D images, that are significantly larger than existing datasets. \item A modality-specific foundational model \textbf{SegAnyPET} for universal promptable segmentation from PET images, demonstrating superior performance compared with state-of-the-art methods and strong generalization ability. \item A cross prompting confident learning (CPCL) strategy for noisy-robust learning to efficiently learn from high-quality labeled data and low-quality noisy labeled data. \end{itemize}
+\begin{itemize} \item The up-to-date largest 3D PET segmentation dataset \textbf{PETS-5k}, with 5,731 three-dimensional PET images, encompassing over 1.3M 2D images, that are significantly larger than existing datasets. \item A modality-specific foundational model \textbf{SegAnyPET} for universal promptable segmentation from PET images, demonstrating superior performance compared with state-of-the-art methods and strong generalization ability. \item A cross prompting confident learning (CPCL) strategy for noisy-robust learning to efficiently learn from high-quality labeled data and low-quality noisy labeled data for model training. \end{itemize}